The Expat Executive in Mexico

 "After Trump Victory, America's Wealthy Surge to Buy Golden Exit Visas" Barron's

-While we crossed the border when it was still easy, our small pallet of furniture and belongings were delayed because the moving company extorted us for an extra 50% over the quoted cost (yes that is something you should prepare for!).
+While our border crossing was easy, our small pallet of furniture and belongings were delayed because the moving company extorted us for an extra 50% over the quoted cost (yes that is something you should prepare for!).
 That small delay caused everything that was supposed to arrive weeks ago, to get caught in the bottleneck at the border, and remain stuck in the US where, at the time of this writing (a month later – at the end of February), it has yet to get delivered.
 It was scheduled for February 5th.
 So I'll do my best to keep things current!
-Welcome and please subscribe - I will NOT send you unwanted emails!